-Carlee Russell sent several bizarre tweets before disappearing
+Carlee Russell sent several bizarre tweets before fake ‘disappearance’

 Finally, she tweeted, “yeah i want a family now” at 9.19pm.
 Just moments later, around 9.30pm, the Alabama woman called 911 and told detectives that she was following a lost toddler along the interstate.

-After she returned home, Ms Russell claimed was abducted by a man with “orange hair.”
-She turned up on foot at her parent’s home with $107 tucked in her right sock, and alleged she had barely survived the encounter.
+After she returned home, Ms Russell claimed was abducted by a man with “orange hair,” before escaping.
+She later turned up on foot at her parent’s home with $107 tucked in her right sock, and alleged she had barely survived the encounter.

-Her tweets, in combination with her search history prior to her vanishing, contribute to the weirdness that swirls around the case.
-Police revealed that Ms Russell’s internet search history suggests she could have staged her own kidnapping, as she looked up Amber Alerts, the movie Taken, booking a bus ticket from Birmingham to Nashville and “how to take money from a register without being caught.”
+Her tweets, in combination with her search history prior to her vanishing, raised doubts about the Alabama woman’s story.

+Police revealed that Ms Russell’s internet search history gave hints she could have staged her own kidnapping, as she looked up Amber Alerts, the movie Taken, booking a bus ticket from Birmingham to Nashville and “how to take money from a register without being caught.”

 A tweet on 10 July adds colour to this complicated picture, and indicates potential problems in her relationship.
 Ms Russell wrote, “I always say one thing i WONT do is stay with someone who cheated on me like you went and had sex with someone else and think it’ll be sweet one day?? hellll no.” Days earlier, she also tweeted: “everyone wants to feel wanted.”